MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-680-Shellfish-Fisheries-Exclusive-Economic-Zone-off-Alaska/subpart-C-Quota-Management-Measures/section-680.42.md

 (*2*) EAG IPQ crab;

+(*3*) EBT IPQ crab;

-(*3*) PIK IPQ crab;
+(*4*) PIK IPQ crab;

-(*4*) SMB IPQ crab;
+(*5*) SMB IPQ crab;

-(*5*) WAG IPQ crab provided that IPQ crab is processed west of 174 degrees west longitude; or
+(*6*) WAG IPQ crab provided that IPQ crab is processed west of 174 degrees west longitude;

-(*6*) WAI IPQ crab; and
+(*7*) WAI IPQ crab; or

+(*8*) WBT IPQ crab.

 (B) That IPQ crab is processed at:

-(*1*) Any shoreside crab processor located within the boundaries of a home rule, first class, or second class city in the State of Alaska in existence on the effective date of this rule; or
+(*1*) Any shoreside crab processor located within the boundaries of a home rule, first class, or second class city in the State of Alaska in existence on June 29, 2009; or

 (*2*) Any stationary floating crab processor that is:

-(*i*) Located within the boundaries of a home rule, first class, or second class city in the State of Alaska in existence on the effective date of this rule;
+(*i*) Located within the boundaries of a home rule, first class, or second class city in the State of Alaska in existence on June 29, 2009;

 (*ii*) Moored at a dock, docking facility, or at a permanent mooring buoy, unless that stationary floating crab processor is located within the boundaries of the city of Atka in which case that stationary floating crab processor is not required to be moored at a dock, docking facility, or at a permanent mooring buoy; and

-(*iii*) Located within a harbor, unless that stationary floating crab processor is located within the boundaries of the city of Atka on the effective date of this rule in which case that stationary floating crab processor is not required to be located within a harbor; or
+(*iii*) Located within a harbor, unless that stationary floating crab processor is located within the boundaries of the city of Atka on June 29, 2009, in which case that stationary floating crab processor is not required to be located within a harbor.

 (C) The IPQ crab is: